kcp-dev/kcp/docs/content/en/main/concepts/authorization.md

-Given an API binding for type `foo` declared in workspace `consumer` that refers to an API export declared in workspace `provider` and a user `user-1` having the group `group-1` requesting a `create` of `foo` in the `default` namespace in the `consumer` workspace, the API binding authorizer verifies that `user-1` is allowed to execute this request by delegating to `provider`'s RBAC using prefixed attributes.
+Given an API binding for type `foo` declared in workspace `consumer` that refers to an API export declared in workspace `provider` and a user `user-1` having the group `group-1` requesting a `create` of `foo` in the `default` namespace in the `consumer` workspace, this authorizer verifies that `user-1` is allowed to execute this request by delegating to `provider`'s RBAC using prefixed attributes.

-Here, the API binding authorizer prepends the `apis.kcp.dev:binding:` prefix to the username and all groups the user belongs to.
+Here, this authorizer prepends the `apis.kcp.dev:binding:` prefix to the username and all groups the user belongs to.
 Using prefixed attributes prevents RBAC collisions i.e. if `user-1` is granted to execute requests within the `provider` workspace directly.

 For the given example RBAC request looks as follows: